-This easy to make recipe for homemade “cronuts” might just make you the most popular neighbor on the block.
-Topped with a sweet maple icing, these flaky croissant-donuts are guaranteed to please.
-Get creative with the toppings – nutella, jam, vanilla icing, it’s all good.
+These are topped with a sweet maple icing and are guaranteed to please.
+Get creative with the toppings - nutella, jam, vanilla icing, it's all good!

 - flour - for dusting

-- vegetable oil - enough to fill a medium skillet about 2
+- vegetable oil - enough to fill a medium skillet 2 inches

 - On a well floured surface, lay the pastry sheets together, one on top of the other - lining up the edges.
 Use a rolling pin to roll them out a little - so they stick together.